yasiryagi/helpdesk/tokenomics/README.md

 - The exchange rate will simply be amount of tokens issued divided by the size of the fiat pool
 - When a user exchanges their tJOY for USD, the tokens will be burned immediately, thus **not affecting the exchange rate**
 - New tokens rewards are minted to pay for the various roles on the network
-- The fiat pool will be topped up weekly, without minting new tokens, effectively increasing the exchange (all else being equal)
+- The fiat pool will be topped up weekly, without minting new tokens, effectively increasing the exchange rate (all else being equal)
 - For every new Council term, Jsgenesis will create [Council KPIs](#council-kpis), each assigned a USD value.
 If the goals are achieved, Jsgenesis will reward the Council without affecting the exchange rate
 - Jsgenesis will also create [Community KPIs](#community-kpis), similar to bounties, but managed by the Council.
 These are also assigned a USD value, and if achieved, Jsgenesis will (indirectly) reward the individual or group that achieved the goals.